 Optimizing Your Post Purchase Experience Through Your Shipping Partner

-Between digital marketing and UX design, eCommerce merchants put a lot of effort into converting visitors into customers.
+Between digital marketing and UX design, eCommerce merchants put a lot of effort into converting site visitors into customers.
 But what about the post-purchase experience?

 Even if a visitor has converted, it doesn’t mean a merchant has fully won them over.
 Will they become a repeat buyer, or is their purchase just a one-time thing?

 It doesn’t make sense to spend so much time and money attracting visitors and then guiding them to conversion, when the real value of a customer lies in Lifetime Value (LTV).
 Getting that initial purchase is easy; it’s getting that customer to come back for more that’s hard, and also where the strongest return on investment (ROI) lies.
 As a merchant it’s not only important to find new customers, but to maintain a strong relationship with current ones.